 Under Alternative B, on allotments considered in this EA, it is anticipated that existing Functional-at risk riparian areas could experience improvement with changes in class of livestock.
+The NRCS handbook indicates (in Table 6-5 on Page 6-9) that "Bison (mature)" and "Cow, with calf" constitute equivalent animal-units with identical day/month/year forage consumption (US Department of Agriculture, Natural Resources Conservation Service 2003).

 In contrast to cattle, which demonstrate a strong selection for riparian areas, lowlands, and water resources, bison will select higher elevations for grazing.
 Kohl and others (2013) noted that cattle spent significantly more time at water than bison and demonstrated strong selection for water resources and low elevations, while bison selected for water sources and areas of higher elevation, while avoiding roads and steeper slopes.
+In addition to the research cited above (Kohl et al 2013), various studies (Peden et al. 1974, Plumb and Dodd 1993, Van Vuren 2001, Allred et al. 2011) have demonstrated that bison, in contrast to cattle, tend to use more open, upland habitats and avoid forests and riparian areas, spend less time grazing during the growing season, move much greater distances each day and forage over much larger areas, and spend less time at and forage far greater distances from water.
 The year-round distribution of bison has been demonstrated to be away from higher-elevation steep-slope areas, and they tend to utilize more level areas available throughout the year.
 Bison also feed almost exclusively on grasses (McCullough 1980, in Gates et al. 2010).

-With the establishment of bison on the landscape, the functioning condition of riparian coverage in the allotments with Functional-at risk ratings (East Dry Fork and Flat Creek) would be expected to continue along their apparent upward trend over both the short and long term.
+With the authorization of bison on the landscape, the functioning condition of riparian coverage in the allotments with Functional-at risk ratings (East Dry Fork and Flat Creek) would be expected to continue along their apparent upward trend over both the short and long term.
 The rate of improvement would heavily depend on the various riparian zones' resilience after reduction of disturbance by cattle.
 Specific site potential, as well as hydrology associated with climatic events, would determine the length of time required for impaired riparian areas to revegetate with hydric plant species and develop proper functioning conditions.